wellpeyt/BIOL3070-Wells/Warm-up-mosquitoes-wells.md

 negative locations.
 A linear regression model was then used to test whether the number of House finch blood meals predicted the proportion of West Nile virus positive sites.
-Significance of the results were assessed using a p-value of 0.05.
+Significance of the results were assessed using a 95% confidence interval.
 Mini-tab output was also utilized to verify regression coefficients and residual patterns.

 ## Bar Plot Comparing Blood Meals and Virus Positive

-We compared the number of mosquito blood meals from each host species between different locations with positive and nonpositive counts of West Nile virus.
+We compared the number of mosquito blood meals from each host species between different locations with positive and non positive counts of West Nile virus.
+A Bar plot was chosen because it easily displays species type with respective detectable viremia in an understandable and visual way.

 ``` r
 ## import counts_matrix: data.frame with column 'loc_positives' (0/1) and host columns 'host_*'